 For more such informative articles, visit Barton Goldsmith’s website, www.bartongoldsmith.com.

 Living with dysthymia is a challenge, but that doesn’t mean you will have to give in to it completely, and never feel happy again.
-A few simple steps which are mentioned above can tremendously help you in dealing with this condition.
-Living with dysthymia does not have to mean the end of your happiness, and peace.
+A few simple steps which are mentioned above can tremendously help you in fighting with dysthymia.
+Dealing with dysthymia depression does not have to mean the end of your happiness, and peace.